-As from June 2013 a new Immigration Law has become effective for non-EU students holding a Residence Permit based on study.
-As a part from this new law Wageningen University & Research is obliged to inform the Immigration Service about the study progress of the international student.
+As a part of the Dutch Immigration Law, Wageningen University & Research is obliged to inform the Immigration Naturalisation Service (IND) every year about the study progress of non-EU students with a Residence permit based on study.
 This is called the Study Progress Monitor.

 What is the Study Progress Monitor?